-Certain new accounting standards and interpretations have been published that are not mandatory for 31 December 2021 reporting periods and have not been early adopted by the Group.
+Certain new accounting standards and interpretations have been published that are not mandatory for 31 December 2022 reporting periods and have not been early adopted by the Group.

-- For accounting periods beginning on or after 1 January 2023, there have been amendments to IAS 1 'Presentation of Financial statements', which states the overall requirements for financial statements including how they should be structured, minimum requirements for their content and the overriding concepts such as going concern, the accrual basis of accounting and the current/non-current distinction. - IFRS 17 'Insurance contracts is effective for accounting periods beginning on or after 1 January 2023.
+- For accounting periods beginning on or after 1 January 2023, there have been amendments to IAS 1 'Presentation of Financial statements', which states the overall requirements for financial statements including how they should be structured, minimum requirements for their content and the overriding concepts such as going concern, the accrual basis of accounting and the current/non-current distinction. - For accounting periods beginning on or after 1 January 2023, there has been amendments to IAS 8 "Accounting estimates and errors", which requires compliance with any specific IFRS applying to a transaction, event or condition and provides guidance on developing accounting policies. - For accounting periods beginning on or after 1 January 2023, there has been amendments to IAS 12 "Income taxes", which requires companies to recognise deferred tax on transactions that, on initial recognition, give rise to equal amounts of taxable and deductible temporary differences. - IFRS 17 'Insurance contracts is effective for accounting periods beginning on or after 1 January 2023.
 The standard combines features of both a financial instrument and a service contract however this is only applicable to companies who have revenues generated from insurance contracts.